wso2/docs-ei/en/micro-integrator/docs/references/connectors/kafka-connector/kafka-inbound-endpoint-example.md

 If you do not want to configure this yourself, you can simply [get the project](#get-the-project) and run it.

+## Set up Kafka

+Before you begin, set up Kafka by following the instructions in the [Setting up Kafka documentation](setting-up-kafka.md).

 ## Configure inbound endpoint using WSO2 Integration Studio

 1. Download [WSO2 Integration Studio](https://wso2.com/integration/integration-studio/).
 Create an **Integration Project** as below.